bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Loading Constants to Allow Single Table Inheritance
 ---------------------------------------------------

-Single Table Inheritance doesn't play well with lazy loading: Active Record has to be aware of STI hierarchies to work correctly, but when lazy loading, classes are precisely loaded only on demand!
+[Single Table Inheritance](association_basics.html#single-table-inheritance-sti)(STI) doesn't play well with lazy loading: Active Record has to be aware of STI model hierarchies to work correctly, but when lazy loading, classes are precisely loaded only on demand!

-To address this fundamental mismatch we need to preload STIs.
+To address this fundamental mismatch we need to preload STI models.
 There are a few options to accomplish this, with different trade-offs.
 Let's see them.

 ### Option 1: Enable Eager Loading

-The easiest way to preload STIs is to enable eager loading by setting:
+The easiest way to preload STI models is to enable eager loading in `config/environments/development.rb` and `config/environments/test.rb`:

 ```ruby
 config.eager_load = true
 ```

-in `config/environments/development.rb` and `config/environments/test.rb`.

 This is simple, but may be costly because it eager loads the entire application on boot and on every reload.
 The trade-off may be worthwhile for small applications, though.

 ### Option 2: Preload a Collapsed Directory

+You can also store the files that define the hierarchy in a dedicated directory.
+We eager load these few files on boot and reload even if the STI is not used.

-Store the files that define the hierarchy in a dedicated directory, which makes sense also conceptually.
-The directory is not meant to represent a namespace, its sole purpose is to group the STI:
+The directory is not meant to represent a namespace, its sole purpose is to group the STI models:

 ```
 app/models/shapes/shape.rb